Machine Learning in Ecommerce

 Predictive analytics: prediction – a potent machine learning tool – is used in many ways in ecommerce.
 One example could be the prediction of customer lifetime value.
 It is an indicator that shows how important and valued each customer is.
 With this knowledge, you can adjust the spendings on advertising and customer support accordingly.
 Another example would be customer churn prediction so that you will be able to act accordingly: make a discount or offer another product.

 This is not a full list of possible use cases.
-There are many others, such as smart reminders, personal discounts, churn prediction, rating reviews, etc. But the point is – machine learning can make ecommerce businesses successful.
+There are many others, such as smart reminders, personal discounts, churn prediction, rating reviews, etc. But the point is – an AI development company can make ecommerce businesses successful.

 3. How to start using machine learning in your business?